R0ckySu/MewtwoMegaEvo/README.md

 ##### Noise Hamiltonian

 ### Output data
-Output result data will be saved as HDF5 file.
+Output result data from each job will be saved as one HDF5 file.
+1. meas_marker records the measurement result at the position of the meas marker "M".
+2. When record_all_density_mat is enabled, density matrix at the "M" will also be recorded.
+3. When record_all_meas is enabled, 'meas_all' and 'rho_all' will dump the data for every single time point.
+4. param_list keeps the list of the parameters that the job has swept.

 Data structure:
 ```